bitshares/bitshares-core/README.md

 Stuff to know about the code
 ----------------------------

 `static_variant<t1, t2>` is a *union type* which says "this variable may be either t1 or t2."
-It is serializable if t1 and t2 are both serializable (TODO:  Is this accurate?)
+It is serializable if t1 and t2 are both serializable.

-The 'operations.hpp` documents the available operations, and `database_fixture.hpp` shows the way to do many things.
+The file `operations.hpp` documents the available operations, and `database_fixture.hpp` is a good reference for building and submitting transactions for processing.

 Tests also show the way to do many things, but are often cluttered with code that generates corner cases to try to break things in every possible way.

 Visitors are at the end of `operations.hpp` after the large typedef for `operation` as a `static_variant`.
 TODO:  They should be refactored into a separate header.

-When using `modify()`, you can pass in either an `object_id` or an `object`.
-Passing in an `object` is faster as it avoids a lookup.

 Downcasting stuff
 -----------------